charlesm93/charlesm93.github.io/_pages/bio.md

 Eventually, I jointed the PhD program in Statistics at Columbia, eager to "invent" my own path and study all the disciplines that could help me solve the problems I am interested in.
-After all, a scientist's loyalty should be to a problem, not a field.
+I like to think a scientist's loyalty should be to a problem, not a field.

 My time in New York so far has been mostly spent on coursework and formalizing my understanding of mathematical statistics.
-I still do research and I work as a teacher assistant.
+I still do research and work as a teacher assistant.

 ### Hobbies
 As an undergraduate, I was a member of [Just Add Water](http://www.justaddwateryale.com/),